vilmibm/prosaic/README.md

 ## changelog

+ * 4.0.0

+  * Port to postgresql + sqlalchemy
+  * Completely rewrite command line interface
+  * Add a --verbose flag and muzzle the logging that used to happen unless it's present
+  * Support a configuration file (~/.prosaic/prosaic.conf) for specifying database connections and default template
+  * Rename some modules
+  * Remove some vestigial features

  * 3.5.4 - update nltk dependence so prosaic works on python 3.5
  * 3.5.3 - mysterious release i don't know
  * 3.5.2 - handle weird double escaping issues